bleonheart/Lilia/documentation/docs/libraries/lia.bars.md

 ## Overview

-The bars library (`lia.bar`) provides a system for creating and managing HUD bars that display various character statistics and progress indicators.
-It handles bar creation, removal, drawing, and animation with smooth transitions.
-The library is commonly used for health bars, armor bars, and other visual indicators that show character status.
+The bars library (`lia.bar`) provides a comprehensive system for creating and managing HUD bars in the Lilia framework.
+It handles health bars, armor bars, custom progress indicators, and action bars with smooth animations and customizable appearance.
+The library supports priority-based ordering, lifetime management, and automatic drawing with delta smoothing.

 ---